← Home

 Flow Integrations at Rivian Scale

 Thermal simulation as a gated requirement check.
-When a systems engineer proposes an ambient temperature change for a new market (52°C for Middle East), Claude queries the linked COMSOL model, triggers a re-run via AWS API, reads the result, and proposes three restoration paths with cost and weight tradeoffs.
+When a systems engineer proposes an ambient temperature change for a new market (52°C for the Middle East), an AI client queries the linked COMSOL model, triggers a re-run via the AWS API, reads the result, and proposes three restoration paths with cost and weight tradeoffs.
 Feedback loop: 90 minutes, not three weeks.

-CI test results as verification run ingestion.
+CI test results auto-linked to requirements.
 The drive-unit dyno runs a 15-minute constant-torque test every commit.
-Results go to S3.
-A Flow automation watches the bucket and creates a verification test run linked to the relevant motor performance requirements automatically.
+Results go to S3 (AWS file storage).
+A Flow automation watches the bucket and creates a verification record linked to the relevant motor performance requirements automatically.
+No one files it manually.

-R2-to-R1 requirement reuse.Claude clones the R1 requirement tree into R2 as a baseline, flags which requirements need re-verification given the reduced cell count, and proposes new target values.
+R2-to-R1 requirement reuse.An AI client clones the R1 requirement tree into R2 as a baseline, flags which requirements need re-verification given the reduced cell count, and proposes new target values.
 Rivian's thermal lead reviews 40 flagged requirements instead of writing 247 from scratch.